 - Location: The farmer knows which areas need more and which portions of the farm need less fertilizers.

 - Inputs’ use: By using the correct amounts of fertilizers at the right location, farmers reduce the cost of:

 - Fertilizer, as they use less of it

 - fuel and mechanization involved in using tractors and applicators

 - Yields: By providing nutrients where they are needed, farmers prevent potential plant stress caused by malnutrition.
-As a result, farmers can expect greater yield.
+As a result, farmers can expect a greater yield.

 - Profit margins: Farmers can expect to get higher returns on investment (ROI) for two reasons:

 - By decreasing inputs, they are cutting costs.

 - By improving yields, they invest less time and earn more from the same area of the farm.